-- (1) Managing the employee turnover rate and the rate of taking annual paid leaves using KPIs (key performance indicators). - (2) Providing information, opportunities and support for employees to establish their long-term career paths. - (3) Developing an atmosphere to respect individualities through trainings at the management level. - (4) Conducting an educational campaign toward creating an environment where employees utilize their annual paid leaves.

-In addition, we are trying to secure and utilize various kinds of human resources through increasing the number of mid-career recruits and employing non-Japanese workers.
+- (1) Managing the employee turnover rate and the rate of taking annual paid leaves using KPIs (key performance indicators). - We aim to achieve the same rate of long service of female employees () as male employees' by 2023.
+We aim to double the rate of taking annual leaves by 2023 compared to the rate in 2017. - The rate of female employees who have been working for approximately eight years. - (2) Providing information, opportunities and support for employees to establish their long-term career goals. - (3) Developing an atmosphere to respect individualities through trainings at the management level. - (4) Promoting a workplace development in order to achieve flexible working styles by encouraging employees to utilize their annual paid leaves and work from home. - (5) Securing various kinds of human resources through actively and continuously increasing the number of mid-career recruits and employing non-Japanese workers.